 Emma teaches flute at Wells Cathedral School (specialist music school), the University of Cambridge, and Kingshott School (Hitchin).
-She has given masterclasses at the Royal Academy of Music 2014-15.
-Emma has recently been invited to teach multiple masterclasses at Trinity Laban conservatoire, where she also adjudicated the Final of the 2018 Harold Clarke Woodwind Prize.
+She has given masterclasses at the Royal Academy of Music.
+She has also given taught multiple masterclasses at Trinity Laban conservatoire, where she also adjudicated the Final of the 2018 Harold Clarke Woodwind Prize.
 Emma has also taught chamber music at the Primary Royal Academy of Music, and she ran the flute ensemble at Trinity Laban Conservatoire for several years.
 Her pupils have recently won places at conservatoire senior and junior departments, the National Children’s Orchestra and the National Children’s Wind Orchestra.

 Emma tailors her approach to the needs of each individual pupil, spending a lot of time planning for pupils outside of lesson time.
 She recommends appropriate ensembles, courses and concerts for them to attend, and organises a pupil concert every term.